SRG89/terraform-infra/README.md

 Creating a Terraform Configuration

-Create a new directory for Terraform configuration and initialize a Terraform project.Create a file named main.tf and add AWS resource configuration.
+We need to create a new directory for Terraform configuration and initialize a Terraform project.Likewise, we need to create a file named main.tf and add AWS resource configuration.

 Setting Up AWS CodePipeline